Genivia/ugrep-indexer/README.md

 an index of the file.
 This index allows for a quick check if there is a potential match, thus we avoid searching all files.

-Indexed-based search should be safe and never skip updated files that may now match.
+Indexed-based search with ugrep is safe and never skips updated files that may now match.
 If any files and directories are added or changed after indexing, then searching will always search these additions and changes made to the file system by comparing file and directory time stamps to the indexing time stamp.

+Also the contents of archives and compressed files can be indexed to speed up recursive searching.
+This eliminates searching them when none of their contents match the specified patterns.

-If many files were added or changed, then we might want to re-index to bring the indexing up to date.
+When many files are added or changed after indexing, then we might want to re-index to bring the indexes up to date.
 Re-indexing is incremental, so it will not take as much time as the initial indexing process.

 A typical but small example of an index-based search, for example on the ugrep v3.12.6 repository placed on a separate drive: